dotlang/language/manual.md

 3. Naming: `SomeDataType`, `someLambdaBinding`, `someFunction`, `any_data_binding`, `my_package_dir`, `MyModuleFile`.
 4. If a function returns a type it should be named like a type.
 5. If a binding is a pointer to a function (lambda), it should be named like a function.
-6. Braces must appear on their own line.
-7. You can use `0x` prefix for hexadecimal numbers and `0b` for binary.
+6. You can use `0x` prefix for hexadecimal numbers and `0b` for binary.
-8. You can use `_` as digit separator in number literals.
+7. You can use `_` as digit separator in number literals.

 ## Operators